 This snickerdoodle cookie recipe made without cream of tartar calls for a handful of simple ingredients.
 Here is a list, so you have everything prepared:

-- All-Purpose Flour: You’ll need 2 and 1/2 cups of all purpose flour for this snickerdoodle recipe.
+- All-Purpose Flour: You’ll need all purpose flour for this snickerdoodle recipe.

 - Salt: I love a classic sweet and salty combination.
 Add in 1 teaspoon of salt to give these cookies the perfect taste.